ezhario/rawen/README.md

 # What's this?
 Rawen is an app written in Python with wxPython as GUI toolkit.
-Main and the only funtion is removing the redundant RAW files who don't have corresponding JPG's from Camera SD Cards.
+The main and the only function is removing unnecessary RAW files matching JPEG's that were removed from photo camera SD Cards as takeaways from RAW+JPEG folder.
 <p align="center">
   <img width="512" height="362" src="https://images.plurk.com/6cfoEnPk4kZSZd45321b4I.png" alt="App main (and only) window"/>
 </p>